Mark Lawrenson

-Mark Thomas Lawrenson (born 2 June 1957) is a former professional footballer who played as a defender for Liverpool, among others, during the 1970s and 1980s.
-After a short career as a manager, he then became a radio, television and internet pundit for the BBC, TV3, BT Sport and Today FM, retiring at the end of the 2021–22 football season.
+Mark Thomas Lawrenson (born 2 June 1957) is an former professional footballer who played as a defender.
+He is best known for his time at Liverpool, during the 1980s.
+After a short career as a manager, he then became a radio, television and internet pundit, most prominently with the BBC, until his retirement in 2022.
 Born and raised in England, Lawrenson qualified to play for the Republic of Ireland through his grandfather, Thomas Crotty, who was born in Waterford.

 Club career

 Preston and Brighton

 Mark Lawrenson was born in Preston and attended St Teresa's Catholic Primary School in Penwortham and, later, Preston Catholic College, a Jesuit school.
 His father, Tom, had been a winger for Preston North End.
 He always wanted to be a footballer, although his mother, Theresa, wanted him to become a priest.
-He began his career, as a 17-year-old, with his hometown club, Preston North End in 1974 who were then managed by World Cup winner Bobby Charlton.
+He began his career, as a 17-year-old, with his hometown club in 1974, who were then managed by World Cup winner Bobby Charlton.
 Lawrenson was voted Preston's Player of the Year for the 1976–77 season.

-After 73 league appearances for the Deepdale club he moved to Alan Mullery's Brighton & Hove Albion in the summer before the start of the 1977–78 season for £100,000.
-Ironically, they outbid Liverpool who also showed interest in the 19-year-old Lawrenson.
+After 73 league appearances for the Deepdale club, he moved to Alan Mullery's Brighton & Hove Albion in the summer before the start of the 1977–78 season for £100,000.
+Ironically, the then Second Division side outbid First Division Liverpool who also showed interest in the 19-year-old Lawrenson.
 Lawrenson made his Brighton debut on 20 August 1977 in a 1–1 draw against Southampton at The Dell.
 He settled in at the Goldstone Ground and made 40 league appearances by the end of his first season of the club.
 He went on to make 152 league appearances by the end of the 1980–81 season.
 However the club entered a financial crisis in 1981 and Lawrenson was forced to leave the club to make funds available.
 A number of clubs were interested in signing Lawrenson after his resilient performances for both Preston and Brighton, but it was Liverpool manager Bob Paisley who secured his signature.